hanpham32/trainertool/README.md

 - [ ] UI
   - [ ] find a better font..
 - [ ] features/fix
-  - [ ] correct weakness and resistance for pokemon of two types
+  - [ ] fix: correct weakness and resistance for pokemon of two types
+  - [ ] search: find pokemons of certain yield types
+  - [ ] data: strengths
+  - [ ] data: where to find that wild pokemon
+  - [ ] data: what nature is preferred
+  - [ ] data: what base stat to improve
+  - [ ] data: move information
   - [ ] Gaia node integration

 ## Getting Started